VoidWitch/SC2002_CampProject/README.md

 - All users will need to login to this hub using their user account.
 - User ID will be the NTU network user ID, that is the part before @ in email address.

-o Assume all users use the default password, which is password.
+- Assume all users use the default password, which is password.

 o A user can change password in the system.